 Because this golden city offers more sunshine than any other area in the United States, it’s always a good time to book a flight to Scottsdale.

-For golfers and other outdoor advocates booking flights to Scottsdale, plan your vacation during the shoulder seasons of spring and autumn so rain won’t hamper any of your daytime excursions.
+Golfers and other outdoor advocates: plan your vacation during the shoulder seasons of spring and autumn so rain won’t hamper any of your daytime excursions.

 Summer and winter, although both beautiful seasons in their own rights, do call for the most rainfall than at any other point in the year.
 However, travel in the off-season means deals on accommodations and cheap flights to Scottsdale during this time.